nm-sam/builder-playground-operator/README.md

 drwxr-xr-x  2 root   root      4096 May 22 03:04 testnet/
 ```

-Then builder-playground-operator can use the file "manifest.json" to generate the StatefulSet and CR files,
+Then builder-playground-operator will use the file **"manifest.json"** to generate the StatefulSet and CR files,
-- `builder-config-dir` is the directory that the **builder-playground** uses to geneate the configurations
+- `builder-config-dir` in command below is the directory that the **builder-playground** used above to geneate the configurations.
+Here it is used as the input of builder-playground-operator CLI.
-- `k8s-manifests-dir` is the output directory that **builder-playground-operator** uses to geneate the manifests.
+- `k8s-manifests-dir` in command below is the output directory that **builder-playground-operator** uses to geneate the manifests.
 ```
-# Compile the Go source code in the current directory into a binary named "builder-playground-operator"
+# Compile the Go source code in the current directory into a binary named **"builder-playground-operator"**
 go build -o builder-playground-operator .

 # Run the compiled "builder-playground-operator" binary with CLI mode and specify paths for configuration and Kubernetes manifests
-./builder-playground-operator --cli \                             # Run in CLI mode --manifest ./manifest.json \                                   # Use the specified manifest file for deployment instructions
+./builder-playground-operator --cli \                            # Run in CLI mode --manifest /home/ubuntu/my-builder-testnet-01/manifest.json \  # Use the specified manifest file for deployment instructions
   --builder-config-dir /home/ubuntu/my-builder-testnet-01 \      # Directory containing builder-specific configuration files
   --k8s-manifests-dir /home/ubuntu/my-builder-operator-01        # Directory containing Kubernetes manifest templates to apply
 ```

 There will be 3 files geneated.
 - You can use "BuilderPlaygroundStatefulSet.yaml" to deploy builder playground to your local cluster.
-- The StatefulSet use the folder **"builder-config-dir"** to retrieve all the configurations and write DB
+- The StatefulSet use the folder **"builder-config-dir"** to retrieve all the configurations and write Data
 ```
 $ cd my-builder-operator-01
 $ ll